 Checklists are provided below as a quick reference for convenience.
 Checklists may not be inclusive of every item.

 Once the plans are accepted for review, they are placed in line for the initial review based on a first-come, first-served basis.
 When the plans are reviewed an itemized correction list is prepared by the plan checker.

 The Building Division notifies the applicant to pick up the corrections.
 Once the applicant has addressed the corrections, the plans will need to be resubmitted.
 Again, the plans are put in line on a first-come, first-served basis.

 At the second review, if the plans are in compliance with the corrections identified, they will be approved.
 However, if there are still outstanding corrections, a second, itemized correction list will be generated by the plan checker, and the process will repeat until all corrections have been addressed.

-Plan review expires one calendar year from the date of submittal.
-In order to request an extension, the applicant should submit a written request, prior to expiration.
+Plan review expires two calendar years from the date of submittal.
+To request an extension, the applicant must submit a written request, prior to expiration.
 One six-month extension may be granted.

 If the plans have expired beyond the extension, the plans may be renewed by written request.
 Renewal procedures may vary depending on Building Code adoptions.
 Plan check fees may need to be collected, and new plans may need to be submitted.

 Please see the City of Oceanside Municipal Code for a more detailed version of the Plan Review expiration code.

 Once plans are approved and the Building Permit has been issued, changes and/or clarifications may need to be made to the approved plans.
 The best way to avoid delays is to submit these changes as soon as possible.